-Preble Street Health Services collaborates with Maine Medical Center — and the Medication Assisted Recovery Program (MARP), in partnership with Greater Portland Health.
-Preble Street staff provide intensive case management to patients through the MMC-Preble Street Learning Collaborative, H.O.U.S.E, and new recuperative care services and help connect them to shelter, housing, clothing, and other resources to help them work toward goals.
+Preble Street Health Services collaborates with Maine Medical Center and Greater Portland Health to provide care for clients.
+Our staff provide intensive case management to patients through the MMC-Preble Street Learning Collaborative, H.O.U.S.E, and new recuperative care services and help connect them to shelter, housing, clothing, and other resources to help them work toward goals.